Commission Tracker Template: Excel vs Software (How to Choose)

 • No real-time visibility requirement — reps receive a period-end payout statement; they don't need live earnings tracking

 If your team fits this profile, a spreadsheet template is a reasonable choice.
+For a polished Excel template, check Stackrows or download the commission spreadsheet template.
 The four-tab structure above gives you a fully functional tracker in under an hour.
 For a more detailed build guide including the full tiered formula, see commission spreadsheet: free template + why you'll outgrow it.

 Where Excel commission trackers consistently break